emerald-dao/beginner-cadence-course/chapter3/day1/README.md

 Here are a few notes to learn for when you're actually coding:

 - You can only make a new resource with the `create` keyword.
 The `create` keyword can only ever be used inside the contract.
 This means you, as the developer, can control when they are made.
-This is not true for structs.
+This is not true for structs, since structs can be created outside the contract.
 - You have to use the `@` symbol in front of a resource's type, like so: `@Greeting`.
 - You use the `<-` symbol to move a resource around.
 - You use the `destroy` keyword to, well, destroy a resource.